All Episodes

 I'm friends with all my contractor friends.

-I found the right people, but but guys that are were building homes are now gonna go into your business, and that's gonna eat away at some of your business.
+But guys that were building homes are now going to go into your business.

-Listen, you're gonna fare better than other people in other states, I'll tell you that.
+Listen, you're going to fare better than other people in other states.

 Because people in Texas, there's still a massive influx into Texas, people moving to Texas.

-That's not gonna stop.
+That's not going to stop.

 I think you'll be okay.

-I promise, okay.
+I promise, okay?

-Have been uh people from California coming in and buying uh rental properties and just being out of state tenants, and um Wall Street is doing a lot of this now, and this has now become their new investment thing because the return on investment is pretty good.
+And Wall Street is doing a lot of this now, and this has now become their new investment thing because the return on investment is pretty good.

 I really do.